|

 Workhouse: by Peter Higginbotham

-American Choral Music, 1870-1923
+Choral Music, 1870-1923

-- Amusing
+Amusing

-America: American amusement parks, world’s fairs, arcades,
+America: American amusement parks, world’s fairs,

-Black Art Fully Exposed: a complete and practical guide to drawing
+Book of Magic: Black Art Fully Exposed: a complete and

-room and stage magic for professionals and amateurs
+practical guide to drawing room and stage magic for professionals

-by Prof. Herrmann, 1903
+and amateurs by Prof. Herrmann, 1903

-The Library of Nineteenth
+Library of Nineteenth Century Photography

-The Magic Lantern Society
+Magic Lantern Society

-Music from 1800 to 1860:
+from 1800 to 1860: from Public

-Music: MIDI files, and text
+Domain Music: MIDI

-files of their lyrics, created by Benjamin Robert
+files, and text files of their lyrics, created by Benjamin Robert

 Tubb based on original sheet music sources

-Music from 1866 to 1899:
+from 1866 to 1899: from Public

-Music: MIDI files, and text
+Domain Music: MIDI

-files of their lyrics, created by Benjamin Robert
+files, and text files of their lyrics, created by Benjamin Robert

 Tubb based on original sheet music sources